Skip to content

 }

-The Retry-After header indicates the number of seconds to wait before retrying.
+The Retry-After response header carries the number of seconds to wait before retrying.
+The same value is serialized into error.retryAfter so clients can read it without parsing headers.

-• Operations on existing resources — pause, resume, delete, rename, revoke
+• Simple operations on existing resources — pause, resume, rename, revoke.